JohannesBuchner/LSST-PLAsTiCC-classification-solution/README.rst

 Open issues and Things that did not work
 -----------------------------------------

 The best score I received on kaggle is 1.790.
+I am stuck at this barrier.
 I think there are some issues remaining, because

 * Classifiers give *much, much better* scores on the training set than upon submission.
 * I get the best results when I apply flattening exponents of 0.1 and add high outlier and flat class probabilities (4%).
 This again means the classifiers are not as useful as they seem.